 How do I obtain an ICF Credential?

-The first credential you can receive in an A.C.C.
-Credential requires that you get a minimum of 60 hours of training from an ICF Accredited School, get 100 hours of experience, work with a mentor for 10 hours, take an exam and submit a recording.
+The first credential you can receive is an A.C.C.
+Credential which requires that you get a minimum of 60 hours of training from an ICF Accredited School, get 100 hours of coaching experience, work with a mentor for 10 hours, take an exam and submit a recording.

 The other two credentials, the P.C.C. and M.C.C., require more training and experience.

 By getting your ICF credential you will gain greater mastery of your coaching skills.
-To gain an ICF credential, you will need to obtain additional coaching experience, work with a mentor one-on-one and become knowledgeable and proficient in the core competencies.
+To obtain an ICF credential, you will need to get additional coaching experience, work with a mentor one-on-one and become knowledgeable and proficient in the ICF Core Competencies.
 Meeting these requirements will make you a more competent and confident coach.

-- At some point, you may be legally required to obtain an ICF.
+At some point, you may be legally required to obtain an ICF Credential.
 At this time, there is no state or federal regulation of the coaching industry.
-It is however anticipated, by many in the coaching profession that the profession will be regulated at some point in the future.
-As ICF is the most powerful coaching organization in the world, it is anticipated that ICF will be the regulating body.
+It is however anticipated by many in the coaching profession that the profession will be regulated at some point in the future.
+As ICF is the most powerful coaching organization in the world, it is expected that ICF will be the regulating body.

-An ICF credential is now a requirement for many jobs in human resources, health care, government, and non-profit agencies.
+An ICF credential is now a requirement for many jobs in human resources, health care, government, non-profit agencies and online platforms.
 There is already extensive media coverage of the Coaching profession and ICF credentials.
 These trends are anticipated to grow.
 As such we recommend that students prepare for and obtain an ICF credential.